julian-zucker/katacoda-scenarios/functional-python-implement-immutable-data-structures/step3.md

-In the previous steps, you learned about tuples and NamedTuples.
-Now, we're going to tie those two concepts together, making a complex data structure that uses both.
+In the previous steps, you learned about tuples and `NamedTuples`.
+Now we're going to tie those two concepts together, making a complex data structure that uses both.

-For this example, pretend we're writing software for a electronic register in a coffee shop.
+For this example, pretend we're writing software for an electronic register in a coffee shop.
 We'll have to record the full list of someone's purchases, and support the ability to add coupons.

 First, let's create a class to represent one purchase.
-For that, you need the name, id, and price of the purchased item.
+For that, you need the name, ID, and price of the purchased item:

 ```
 class Item(NamedTuple):